 Though the cause of OCD remains uncertain, there are factors that have been attributed to its incidence.
 There is an increased risk for individuals with a family history of OCD due to genetic factors5,6.
 Environmental, behavioural, and cognitive factors also contribute to the cause of OCD.
 These include past trauma, neglect, emotional and sexual abuse, parental influence7,8.
 Substance abuse, history of phobia and loss of employment can also contribute to the occurrence of OCD in some people9.

-Persistent, unwanted thoughts causing distress and compulsive behaviour to reduce anxiety underlie There are many types of OCD triggered by fears and concerns about important people or things.
-For example, excessive washing and cleaning may be driven by the fear of being contaminated.
+Persistent, unwanted thoughts that cause distress and the compulsive behaviours used to reduce anxiety sit at the core of OCD.
+There are many forms of OCD, each triggered by fears or concerns about things or people that matter deeply to the individual.
+For example, excessive washing and cleaning can stem from a fear of contamination.
 Table below shows OCD themes as well as related obsessions, and compulsions.

 Theme | Obsession | Compulsion |